 Third, city authorities have a crucial policy leadership role to play.
 By setting long-term targets and market strategies, and promoting zero-emissions vehicles over those with internal combustion engines, they can create an operating environment in which innovation can flourish.
 Integrated land use and transport strategies will be fundamental to setting a shared vision, and making last-mile deliveries by micromobility the easier choice for businesses and operators.

 Delivering by micromobility will not be the right option in all places.
-Success will depend on the city’s density, urban form, the operating environment, size and type of delivery, operator willingness and proximity to customers.
+Success will depend on the city’s density and urban form, the operating environment, the size and type of delivery, operator willingness and proximity to customers.
 But where these ingredients come together, the last-mile freight task is ripe for disruption.
-We all want deliveries that are fast and efficient, and we all want to live in cities that are cleaner, greener, healthier, more pleasant places to be.
+We all want deliveries that are fast and efficient, and we all want to live in cities that are cleaner, greener and healthier.
 Micromobility brings all of this within our grasp.
 What are we waiting for?

-Graham Pointer is technical executive – geography at WSP currently based in the UK, Shifani Sood is a senior consultant at WSP in Australia.
+Graham Pointer is strategic advisory growth director at WSP in the UK, Shifani Sood is a senior consultant at WSP in Australia.
 Read the full report, commissioned by Uber

 AROUND THE WORLD ON AN E-CARGO BIKE…

-Backed by funding from the World Bank, the Bogotá City Government launched a six-month pilot project, Bici Carga, to create the right conditions for alternative modes of transport in last-mile food, parcel and medical services.
-The initiative tested the effectiveness of micrologistics hubs in enabling an industry shift for deliveries within 5km.
+Backed by funding from the World Bank, Bogotá City Government launched a six-month pilot project, Bici Carga, to create the right conditions for alternative modes of transport in last-mile food, parcel and medical services.
+The initiative tested how effectively micrologistics hubs could enable an industry shift for deliveries within 5km.
 Preliminary results show that up to 4.2 tonnes of carbon emissions could be avoided per year by using cargo e-bikes from consolidated hubs.
-Participating delivery vehicle drivers on average worked two fewer hours a day and completed 15% more deliveries.
+On average, participating delivery vehicle drivers worked two fewer hours a day and completed 15% more deliveries.
 Photo: Secretariá Distrital de Movilidad.
 Bogotá, Colombia

 The mayor of Montreal launched an urban bike delivery system to support local businesses during the Covid-19 lockdowns and to tackle the negative impacts associated with traditional methods of delivery.
 The Livraison Vélo Montréal project was deemed a success and is now a permanent offering.
 In 2019, the city also launched Project Colibri to encourage the use of last-mile micromobility.
 Participating operators are using an old bus depot as a micrologistics hub where parcels can be loaded from trucks onto e-cargo bikes.
 Analysis of the trial shows that an e-bike is 30-40% more efficient than a truck in terms of deliveries per hour.
 Photo: Marc Bruxelle / Alamy Stock Photo